arianesasso/aime-2020/README.md

 # AIME 2020

-This repository relates to section `3.2` in our paper:
+This repository relates to section `3.2` from our paper:

 **HYPE: Predicting Blood Pressure from Photoplethysmograms in a Hypertensive Population** [(Link)](https://link.springer.com/chapter/10.1007/978-3-030-59137-3_29)

-Best student paper at the [AIME 2020](http://aime20.aimedicine.info/) conference.
+Best student paper at the [AIME 2020](https://arianesasso.me/2020/08/12/aime-2020/) conference.

 For the code related to secion `3.3` please refer to this repository: [PPG-to-BP-Prediction-convnets](https://github.com/suparno89/PPG-to-BP-Prediction-convnets)